Aircoookie/WLED-Docs/docs/advanced/compiling-wled.md

 You want to add custom features to WLED, use non-default pins, or add in a usermod?
 You've found the right place!

-!!! tip
-    Only want to build the code with some custom defines to e.g. enable a usermod?
-    Unless you want to do changes yourself, you don't necessarily have to install the development environment.
-    In the WLED Discord server, there is the WBLD bot which will build your custom PIO environemt with the `./build custom` command.

 WLED has come to rely on so many dependencies in the latest versions that building with the Arduino IDE is no longer recommended.
 Instead, installing Visual Studio Code and its PlatformIO (PIO) extension is easier, as it will install the ESP Arduino core, all the required libraries and the correct compilation settings for you automatically.